 According to the eco-profile data published by PlasticsEurope for general purpose plastics, there is no remarkable difference in the process energy from extraction of oil to plastic production between PVC and the other plastics.

-As for feedstock energy however, PVC, of which more than half of its weight is composed of chlorine, requires about half the resource energy needed for the plastics based mainly on hydrocarbons.
-The sum of process energy and resource energy for suspension PVC is therefore only about 57 MJ/kg well below the corresponding sum for these other polymers, PVC is an excellent material with the least energy load.
+PVC, of which more than half of its weight is composed of chlorine, requires about half the feedstock energy needed for the plastics based mainly on hydrocarbons.
+The sum of process energy and feedstock energy for suspension PVC is therefore only about 60 MJ/kg, below the corresponding sum for these other polymers.

 Eco-profiles form part of Life-Cycle Assessment (LCA).
 Whereas LCAs are cradle-to-grave analyses of the environmental impact of a product, eco-profiles stop at the factory gate ("Cradle-to-gate").
 The Eco-profiles of PVC were fully updated in 2006.
 They can be downloaded here.